yashraj24october/Divine-Gita-Gyan-web-app/README.md

 Purpose of developing Sri Bhagavad Gita web app is to make the entire divine knowledge of "Srimad bhagavad Gita" accessible to every human being in less time and easily.

 ### <b>Srimad Bhagavad Gita</b> is the Divine Discourse spoken by supreme lord sri Krishna himself.
-- Chapters and verses of "Srimad bhagavad gita" is the Ultimate guide for successful life and humanity.
+- Each Chapter and verse of "Srimad bhagavad gita" is the Ultimate guide for successful life and humanity.

 - There is no question of life that is not answered in <i>Srimad Bhagavad Gita</i>
 ----
-## Web App Live Link for using : <a style="text-decoration:none" href="https://divine-gita-gyan.web.app/">Divine Gita Gyan </a>
+## Web App Live Link: <a style="text-decoration:none" href="https://divine-gita-gyan.web.app/">Divine Gita Gyan </a>
-<br/><br/>

 ## Web App Contains
 -----
 - About Srimad bhagavad gita in easy hindi language
 - Well written Summaries of  18 chapters of Srimad bhagavad gita in english and hindi language.
 - Each chapters contains list of verses/sloks with its Word meanings, English and Hindi Translations and commentaries by devotional authors in easy- understandable way.
 ----

 ## Screenshots